Chen Da (Water Margin): Befriending Shi Jin

 One day Chen Da suggests raiding the well-stocked Huayin County for grain as the stronghold is facing insufficiency.
 But Zhu Wu objects, warning that the route to Huayin runs past the Shi Family Village where he might encounter the formidable fighter Shi Jin.
 Dismissing Zhu as cowardly, Chen Da leads some men towards Huayin.

 Just as Zhu Wu has foreseen, Shi Jin blocks the path of Chen Da and captures him in a one-on-one horseback combat.
 Upon hearing that, Zhu Wu goes with Yang Chun to plead with Shi Jin to arrest them as well so that they can fulfil their oath of dying together.
 Moved by their bond, Shi Jin frees Chen Da and befriends the three.
 Henceforth, the two sides often exchange gifts and visit each other for drink.

 One day a hunter finds a reply letter from Mount Shaohua on a servant of Shi Jin, who has fallen drunk in a grove after an errand to invite the outlaws to attend a feast at his master's house.
-The matter is reported to the authorities, which send an arrest party to Shi's house on the night of the gathering.
+The matter is reported to the authorities, which sends an arrest party to Shi's house on the night of the gathering.
 Finding his manor besieged, Shi Jin burns it down and fights his way out with the bandit chiefs.
 They get to Mount Shaohua safely, where Shi Jin becomes the chief after failing to locate his teacher Wang Jin in Weizhou.

 Joining Liangshan

 Shi Jin tries to save a woman abducted by Governor He of Hua Prefecture, or Huazhou, but falls into the latter's trap and is captured.
 Lu Zhishen, who has come to invite Shi Jin to join the Liangshan Marsh, tries to rescue him but also falls into He's ambush.
 The Mount Shaohua outlaws turn to Liangshan for help.
-At Huazhou, the force from Liangshan lure He out of the city and kill him.
+At Huazhou, the force from Liangshan lures He out of the city and kills him.
 After Shi and Lu are rescued, the Mount Shaohua bandits, including Chen Da, are absorbed into Liangshan.